atesgoral/hrm-solutions/README.md

 ## Testing

-You need Node.js 18+ and yarn to be installed.
+You need Node.js 18+ and Yarn to be installed.

-`yarn` to get all dependencies
+`yarn` to install all dependencies

 `yarn test` to run tests.